Agoric/documentation/main/glossary/README.md

 ## Comparable

-A *passable* is something that can be mashalled.
+A *passable* is something that can be marshalled.
 A *comparable* is a passable whose leaves contain no promises.
 Two comparables can be synchronously compared for structural equivalence.